Official Society Show & Sale Regulations

 Every registered pedigree highland bull is subject to a rigorous inspection / assessment to continue to improve the breed and ensure ongoing customer confidence.
 To ensure consistency and equality this assessment is carried out at the registration stage.
 Full details of the content of the assessment at registration stage will be issued in 2017.
 If any member has an issue with an animal forward at an Official Society sale they must inform the Chief Steward and they will appoint a fieldsman who has no connection with the sale to investigate the matter.
 If necessary a vet may be called to help them in their decision.
 The Chief Steward and the Fieldsman will speak to the owner in confidence regarding the action they deem appropriate.

 With effect from February 2017 the Society will use the Official Society Shows and Sales to gathering information that can be stored centrally and used to promote the breed to external organisations.
 They will record the weights of 2 and 3 year old bulls and take a measurement of height.
-No 2 or 3 year old bull will be eligible for the sale unless its weight, height and testicle size has been recorded.
+No 2 or 3 year old bull will be eligible for the sale unless its weight and height has been recorded.

 Yearling Bull Classes